Skip to main content

 Bounce rate

 The definition of a bounce has changed from Universal Analytics to GA4.
 The bounce rate is now the percentage of sessions that are not engaged sessions (the bounce rate is the inverse of the engagement rate).
-Engaged sessions are all sessions that either last longer than 10 seconds, have more than one screen or page view, or contain a conversion event (ordinary events do not count and as of March 2024 we do not yet have any conversion events set up).

-It is important to note that the bounce rate can only be used when reporting on landing pages (using the ‘Landing page + query string’ dimension).
+As with engaged sessions and the engagement rate, is important to note that the bounce rate can only be used when reporting on landing pages (using the ‘Landing page + query string’ dimension).
 Do not use the bounce rate metric with more general page dimensions (such as ‘Page path and screen class’, ‘Page path + query string’, ‘Page location’ and so on).
 Although GA does not prevent you from adding bounce rate to such reports, the figures reported will not be accurate!

 Method in an exploration